 Simone Ubaldi has ghosted five memoirs, including the final book Mark ‘Chopper’ Read produced before his death.
+Her sixth book is currently in development for Allen & Unwin.

 EMERGENCIES ONLY BY AMANDA MCCLELLAND